shtolfensie/personal_wiki/networking/network_protocols_das.md

 In the old days of analog telephone, two users were connected by 'one long wire'.
 This isn't possible because of the number of internet nodes.

-Instead, data is bucket-brigaded - handed off from one router to the next Each router maintains a crude routing table showing which routers are closer to which part of the internet.
+Instead, data is bucket-brigaded - handed off from one router to the next.
+Each router maintains a crude routing table showing which routers are closer to which part of the internet.

 Routing breaks down into two problems: